8 Time Management Tips for Artists Plus 2 Truths

 For example, write four article drafts in one sitting rather than doing one a day.
 It’s easier, I promise!
 It sounds crazy, but it’s true.
 Something happens when you devote a couple of hours to focused writing.
 It’s like your ideas start having babies.
 They multiply and feed off of one another, so pretty soon that one little idea becomes four.

-• Process email during two daily sessions.
+• Process email in your inbox during two daily sessions rather than “checking it” throughout the day.

-Multitasking can be as simple as moving back and forth between your inbox and another open window on your computer.
-We all fall into this bad habit.
+With so much demanding our attention these days, we all fall into this bad habit.
 When you catch yourself, feel free to snap out of it by reciting a mantra I devised for these moments: I do one thing at a time to completion.

-5. Automate everything possible.
+7. Automate everything possible.

 What happens when someone signs up for your email list?
 And then what?
 And then what?
-You can automate those responses when you use an email marketing platform.
-(This is covered in our Collector Relationship Essentials class).

 Also consider automating: